httpJunkie/travel-api/readme.md

 # Ottoman JS Resources

-This repo has the entire example from our demo at JS & Friends and also contains resources for JavaScript developers using Couchbase and Ottoman.
+This repo is the working example from our demo at Couchbse Connect 2021 on OttomanJS and also contains resources for JavaScript developers using Couchbase and Ottoman.

 ## Setting up Couchbase Server (Document Database) Using Docker